ptrckqn/cepetro/src/pages/operations.md

 showcase:
   data:
     - body: >-
-        ## CEP is currently exploring the hydrocarbon potential along the Baltic
+        ## Until June 2023, CEP explored the hydrocarbon potential along the
-        Sea in Mecklenburg-Vorpommern and along the German-Polish border in Brandenburg (Germany).
+        Baltic Sea in Mecklenburg-Vorpommern and along the German-Polish border in Brandenburg (Germany).

         > Following the initial grant in 2007, CEP held eight exploration